arnamak/quickpu.sh/README.md

 ## quickpu.sh

-A quick and simple shell script that takes you directly to the commit step, then pushes to your current branch automatically.
+A quick and simple shell script that allows for reckless git-ing.
+Automates adding unstaged files, committing, and pushing to your current working branch by simply running `qp` and entering a commit message.

 ### Prerequisites